codefellows-seattle-javascript-401d20/08-09-rest-api/README.md

   * the route should delete a note with the given id
   * on success this should return a 204 status code with no content in the body
   * on failure due to lack of id in the query respond with a 400 status code
-  * on failure due to a resouce with that id not existing respond with a 404 status code
+  * on failure due to a resource with that id not existing respond with a 404 status code

 ## Tests
 * Write tests to ensure the `/api/resource-name` endpoint responds as described for each condition below: